notion/electron-spell-check-provider/README.md

 npm install electron-spell-check-provider --save
 ```

-_Note:_ this uses a native module, so don't forget to
-[rebuild your modules][rebuild] after installing.
+_Note:_ This uses a native module, so you will need to [rebuild your modules][rebuild] after installing.

 ## Usage